 Overview

-TAMU SSS (SEDS Solar Sail) is an independent project that I founded in September 2024 to launch the first student-led solar sail mission into orbit.
-Since then, I have served as a Co-Project Manager, leading the team to conduct research, expert outreach, mission design, and R&D of a novel sail deployment system using SMAs (shape memory alloys).
+TAMU SSS (SEDS Solar Sail) is an independent project that I founded in September 2024 to launch the first student-led solar sail technology demonstration mission into orbit.
+Since then, I have served as Project Manager, leading the team to conduct research, expert outreach, mission design, and R&D of a novel sail deployment system using SMAs (shape memory alloys).
+Our first CubeSat mission, Solaris I, is planned to launch to the ISS by fall 2027 to demonstrate our SMA sail deployer on orbit.

 Backstory